-In 2019, The Gary and Mary West Foundation and its funder partners joined with the State of California in a pioneering private-public partnership to develop a Master Plan for Aging in California to develop a Master Plan that ensures a high-quality, affordable system of care for all older Californians and their families and becomes a national blueprint for other states to follow.
+In 2019, the Gary and Mary West Foundation and its funder partners joined the State of California in pioneering a private-public partnership to develop a Master Plan for Aging in California.
+The Master Plan will create the framework for a high-quality, affordable system of care for all older Californians and their families and become a national blueprint for other states to follow.

 The Stakeholder Advisory Committee will advise in the development of the Master Plan.
 This diverse group of 34 stakeholders with varying expertise and experiences will help to develop components of the Master Plan, including best practices and data metrics, to guide the work of state government, local communities, private organizations, and philanthropy to build environments that promote healthy aging.
 To learn more about the Committee, please click here.

 In August 2019, Gary and Mary West Foundation President and CEO Shelley Lyford was appointed to the Stakeholder Advisory Committee.